rickkas7/M8-Eval-Adapter/README.md

 The CAN connection is necessary because CAN is not exposed on the 40-pin header.
 Short wires connect to the screw terminals on the Tracker SoM evaluation board so the CAN will be available on the M8 connector.

+**Note:** The Tracker One supports up to 30V on the M8 connector.
+This adapter board does not have the same power supply as the Tracker One and Tracker Carrier Board. **This adapter board only supports up to 12V using the B8B-PH as a power input!**

 ## About the M8 and B8B-PH Connector

 ![Diagram of inside cable](images/annotated.png)